 Below we are proposing a different framework for goal setting – one that is more rooted in Barakah Culture vs. Hustle culture and more in line with the Prophetic approach towards goal setting.

-The framework we developed uses the analogy of the Gardener to help us think through the steps needed to setting up and achieving our goals from a Barakah culture perspective (This framework is taught in-depth in a special 2-hour online workshop.
-Click here to access the workshop).
+The framework we developed uses the analogy of the Gardener to help us think through the steps needed to set up and achieve our goals from a Barakah culture perspective.
+If you’re interested in practical training that covers this topic, sign up for the Life Goals Gardening course from our store.

 Here are the steps and why they are important (and they work!):